Are you wondering how to get a job in private equity?

 · Complete additional duties as requested or allotted

-Tasks in investment banking include Deals pitching, Deals execution, and finding detailed information and helping Managing Directors in call preparation.
+Tasks in investment banking include deal pitching, Deals execution, finding detailed information, and helping Managing Directors in call preparation.

-In contract with investment banking, work in private equity includes possible investment screening, deals execution to make investments, taking care of portfolio companies, raising funds, and managing to sell portfolio companies, which are also called exit strategies.
+In contrast with investment banking, work in private equity includes possible investment screening, deals execution to make investments, taking care of portfolio companies, raising funds, and managing to sell portfolio companies, also called exit strategies.

-There you have it, a short guide on private equity jobs and investment banks jobs covering education, duties, management, work responsibilities, skills, and experience required.
+There you have it, a short guide on getting a job in private equity and investment banks.
+The jobs cover education, duties, management, work responsibilities, skills, and experience required.

 I had a good time creating this post, researching the web for every little detail I could find.

-Now, it’s your turn to find the email address given on the company website and start applying.
+Now, it’s your turn to find the email address on the company website and apply.